1jour1vin

 enveloping

-More often known for its Brouilly wines, the estate makes a strong impression with this admirable Côte-de-Brouilly, produced from 60-year-old vines rooted in blue stone soil (1 ha).
-The nose elegantly blends morello cherry, blackberry, and spices with a beautiful, racy oakiness (18 months in barrel) and a more mineral touch.
-The palate is frank on the attack, then develops with finesse, without excess, but with beautiful depth, around delicate, silky tannins coated with savory fruitiness and woody notes with hints of cocoa.
-A bottle that will age with ease."
+"Although better known for its Brouilly wines, the estate makes a strong impression with this admirable Côte-de-Brouilly, produced from 60-year-old vines rooted in blue stone soil (1 ha).
+The nose elegantly blends morello cherry, blackberry, and spices with a beautiful, refined oakiness (18 months in barrel) and a more mineral touch.
+The palate opens with a clean attack, then develops with finesse, without excess, yet with lovely depth, centered on delicate, silky tannins enveloped by savory fruit and oak with cocoa notes.
+A wine that will age beautifully.”
 (Le Guide Hachette des Vins 2022)

 Rated site